LaVistaLVtoken/LaVistaLV/README.md

 ## 🚀 ROADMAP

 ### 2024 – Phase 1: Foundation
-- Launch of LV Token (ERC-20) on Ethereum.
 - Verified contract and listing on Uniswap.
 - Website launch.
 - Opening of La Vista Art Gallery to the public.